PrimeHub

 Prerequisites

-1. Create a group and enable a shared volume for storage:
+1. Create a group and for storage:

-2. Download the images ZIP file and unzip the file.
+2. Download the and unzip the file.

 End-to-end Steps